zelihaerim/Machine-Learning-Project/MountainVSBeachProject/README.md

 - Predict whether people would prefer a mountain holiday or a beach holiday.
 - Dataset of this project is fetched from Kaggle, here is url : https://www.kaggle.com/datasets/jahnavipaliwal/mountains-vs-beaches-preference
 ## Dataset Info
 This dataset aims to analyze public preferences between two popular vacation types: mountains and beaches.
 It provides insights into various demographic and lifestyle factors that may influence these preferences.
-By exploring this dataset, users can apply multiple machine learning techniques to predict whether individuals prefer mountains or beaches based on their attributes.
+By exploring this dataset, users can apply multiple machine learning techniques to predict whether individuals prefer mountains or beaches based on their attributes.<br>
-Dataset Structure:
+Dataset Structure: <br>
-Number of Instances: 52444 🧮
+Number of Instances: 52444 🧮<br>
-Number of Features: 13
+Number of Features: 13 🔢<br>

 - Labels
   - 1 means prefers mountains ⛰️
   - 0 for beaches 🏖️

-- Features
+- Features 🔧
       - The dataset contains the following features:
   - Age: Age of the individual (numerical). 👨‍👨‍👧‍👦
   - Gender: Gender identity of the individual (categorical: male, female, non-binary). 🚻